ValeriKozarev/ValeriKozarev/README.md

 ### Hi there 👋

 Welcome to my page!
 My name is Val and I am, among other things, a software developer.
 I am interested in learning new frameworks, developing interesting and beautiful applications, and making technology accessible to as many people as possible.
-Check out my profile to see some cool personal projects that I've been working on!
+Check out my profile to see some cool personal projects that I've been working on, I've pinned a few of my favorites below :)